ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Questions:
   * Do we want to support callbacks in searches, tell/allow the `host` to run the search offline and return the results at a later date?
   * Do we want to allow the `host` to arbitrarily run the search offline and return the results at a later date?
+  * Do we want to specify scoring here?

 ### Specification for the `components` structure (required, see `meta`/`request`/`components` above)